BestTimesToVisit.com Logo

 money

-While credit cards are accepted at larger hotels and some shops, cash is king in Nuku'alofa, especially for markets and smaller guesthouses.
-Exchange some of your home currency for Tongan Paʻanga (TOP) at the airport or a local bank upon arrival.
-ATMs are available but can be unreliable, so having enough cash on hand will save you a lot of hassle.
+While credit cards are accepted at larger hotels and some shops, cash is king in Nuku'alofa, especially for markets and smaller vendors.
+Exchange some of your home currency for Tongan Pa'anga (TOP) at the airport or a local bank upon arrival.
+ATMs are available but can sometimes be unreliable, so having enough cash on hand is a smart move.

 transport

 Getting around Nuku'alofa is an adventure!
-Local buses are the cheapest way to travel but run on a loose schedule, so be patient and flag them down.
-For more flexibility, consider hiring a taxi for the day or renting a car, but be aware that driving is on the left and roads can be bumpy.
+Local buses are the most affordable way to travel and run on set routes, but schedules can be flexible.
+For more flexibility, consider hiring a taxi for the day or renting a car, but be prepared for unpaved roads outside the main town and driving on the left.

 culture